 For those who have been with us from day one, perhaps visit our In Remembrance Page HERE which honors the people who laid the groundwork for our bill finally passing.

 Please continue to support us financially as you can.
 Since 2002, our work to pass a Death With Dignity law in Hawai`i has been supported by the generous assistance of the Death With Dignity National Center (DDNC) in Portland Oregon.
 If you’re in a position to send a donation of any amount, please consider helping to fund our work.
 Either use the “Donate” button at the right on our Web site (or below if viewing on a SmartPhone) or you may snail mail your check to our national partnering organization.
 ALL OF YOUR DONATION SUPPORTS OUR WORK HERE IN HAWAII.

 520 SW 6th Avenue, Suite 1220

 Portland, Oregon 97204

-Mahalo! for your dedication and support over these many years.
+Mahalo! for your dedication and support during the past 16 years.
 Regards – Scott Foster

 Navigating The Journey is a live weekly broadcast with host Marsha Joyner that explores the options and choices of end-of-life issues from religious, cultural, medical and legal perspectives.
 The shows are archived for later viewing on YouTube.
 With your financial support, our show will continue to educate the public about end of life issues and encourage people to talk about their wishes regarding death and dying with their friends and family while they are still able to do so.